mmistryy/INST326-Final-Project/README.md

 # Ruthenium's Quiz Game

 Welcome to Ruthenium's Quiz Game!
-This is a simple Python-based quiz game where players can choose between different game modes: Charades, Riddles, and Trivia.
+This is a simple Python quiz game where players can choose between different game modes: Charades, Riddles, and Trivia.

 ## Description